joe-reed/adr-tips/README.md

 If the decision is driven by opinions or rulings of a specific person/people external to the team, name them.
 This allows for a change of direction in the future if this person changes their mind or leaves the company.

-Don't make it personal - keep it factual and check with the person that you have accurately represented their stance.
+Don't make things personal - keep it factual and check with the person that you have accurately represented their stance.

 Avoid nebulous concepts such as "the business" - be specific about the team or person to allow a future reader to return to them with questions in a new context.